NES Remix: Development

-According to an IGN interview, the game started as a pet project by Nintendo Entertainment Analysis & Development (EAD) Tokyo's Koichi Hayashida, after having directed Super Mario 3D Land.
+According to an IGN interview, the game started as a pet project by Nintendo EAD Tokyo's Koichi Hayashida, after having directed Super Mario 3D Land.
 With approval from group manager and producer Yoshiaki Koizumi, Hayashida developed the first 100 challenges of NES Remix by himself.
 Also co-directing Super Mario 3D World at the time, Hayashida was later assisted by three additional members of EAD Tokyo.
 Nintendo additionally hired Indieszero to help finish the game.

 Hayashida stated that he designed NES Remix partly out of desire to play NES games at work; he did not get to play many of these games as a child, and he considered the game an opportunity to make up for lost time.
 Hayashida was also inspired to break the games up into minigames for similar reasons, because as an adult he did not have as much time as he did as a child, but he still wanted to play later "scenes" in the games.

 Hayashida expressed his belief that NES Remix should be completely authentic to its vintage roots.
 To this end, the compilation is based entirely on accurate emulation of the NES's hardware and on the original game software.
 This includes hardware glitches such as frame rate slowdown when too many characters are on the screen, and software bugs.
 Hayashida explained that these were intricate parts of the original and directly affect the difficulty and so they were not changed.
 Hayashida also spoke similarly about the controls; even if they were not considered ideal, he understood that they had been conceived that way for a reason and so they were unaltered for NES Remix.

-In an interview with gaming website Eurogamer, Hayashida revealed that NES Remix would have been more difficult to develop for the Nintendo 3DS handheld system, adding that the development team required "some more machine power" in order to achieve the desired result at that time.
+In an interview with gaming website IGN, Hayashida revealed that NES Remix would have been more difficult to develop for the Nintendo 3DS handheld system, adding that the development team required "some more machine power" in order to achieve the desired result at that time.
 Hayashida also noted that his familiarity with the Wii U architecture, having resulted from his work on Super Mario 3D World, lent itself well to the early development of NES Remix.
 However, a version of the game for the Nintendo 3DS, known as Ultimate NES Remix, was eventually announced.